devSaksham/DetectX/README.md

 ## Contributing

-We welcome contributions to the Phonix project!
+We welcome contributions to the DetectX project!
 You can add pull requests to the code for improvement.

 ## License